0x280/steam-query-cacher/Readme.md

 * No Goldsource support!
 * Hacked together tool, code quality is not good!
 * No support given, feel free to contribute tho
+* Code is by no way considered "clean" as it's a hacked together project to suit specific needs

 ## WIP/Planned